opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 Notice that at the end, we use two properties: `hasValue` and `Value`.
 These are not part of its monadic properties in the same way that `length` is not a part of the monadic properties of `List`.
 They are, however very useful.

 In Haskell, there is a convenience syntax called the `do` notation.
 This allows us to write our code in a somewhat procedural looking way.
 The closest thing to this in Javascript is the generator function syntax.
-I won't go into detail about what we need to do to get this code working in a real application, but I will show what a monadic code could look like.
+I won't go into detail about what we need to do to get this code working in a real application, but I will show what monadic code could look like.

 ```ts
 function* getSpecialLetter(greetingMessage) {